 - the Dominus Liminis; to obtain control of the aspirations of his own being.

 By a name we can swear, invite, invoke, evoke or banish, call or recall, but only if we are in contact with that essence which uses such a name as a drive and if we know what the name really is carrying and what nature is hidden behind it.
 The name must be in balance with the desired force.
 In the idea of balance lies the key to all our pursuits; indeed it serves the education of our mind to deal appropriately with the forces of nature.
 All the strategies of wonder are hidden in spending the entirety of available resources for finding the leverage point, never in rising power for the movement itself.
 When the perfect balance of the forces is found, the thing starts to act on its own.
 The will of a magician is often a weak thing when it comes to initiating, but it is unbeatable when it comes to accomplishing.
 Therefore, the knowledge of the correct pronunciation of the name is less valuable than the knowledge of the nature behind the name.
 This observation particularly refers to the work within the Enochian system.
 After all, nothing is as efficient as silence itself.
 The full effect of the ritual commences only after its final word, never during the performance itself; the type of silence when words become mere echo within the mind drained from active desire, and once the Will has already been previously invested in the awareness of the goal.
-Success is found at the end, as all ends are crowned by silence.
-What is the common conclusion of all books, stories, poems and fables?
+Success is found in the end, as all ends are crowned by silence.
+What is the common conclusion of all books, stories, poems, and fables?
 It is a dot in the end, and no matter how magnificent the saga is, that dot has more to say than all the letters and words combined.
-If the dot is the body, then silence which occurs after is the blood of that sacred organism with which we must make our final communion at the end of all lessons, tasks and insights.
+If the dot is the body, then silence which occurs after is the blood of that sacred organism with which we must make our final communion at the end of all lessons, tasks, and insights.
 Without it, any message would be without meaning.
 This silence is equally in the Knowledge and Conversation, as much as it is in all the Mottos of the Aspirants.